100% of our BSc (Hons) International Wildlife Biology students were satisfied with their courseNational Student Survey 2018

-BSc (Hons) International Wildlife Biology is accredited by the Royal Society of Biology for the purpose of meeting in part the academic and experience requirement for Membership and Chartered Biologist (CBiol).
+The BSc (Hons) International Wildlife Biology degree is accredited by the Royal Society of Biology for the purpose of meeting in part the academic and experience requirement for Membership and Chartered Biologist (CBiol).

-By studying International Wildlife Biology, you will benefit from the huge investment in scientific teaching and learning facilities that has taken place at our Glyntaff Campus, Pontypridd.
-Most of your campus-based teaching will take place here, and includes our fully-equipped purpose-built laboratories, computer rooms with specialist software to support your learning, and library.
+By studying International Wildlife Biology, you will benefit from the huge investment in scientific teaching and learning facilities that has taken place at our Glyntaff Campus.
+Most of your campus-based teaching will take place here, and includes our fully-equipped purpose-built laboratories, computer rooms with specialist software to support your learning.

-BCC to include a B in Biology and a C in one other Science subject but to exclude General Studies
+BCC - CDD to include a C in Biology and one other Science subject but to exclude General Studies.

 Grade C and BC at A Level to include B grade Biology and one other Science subject but to exclude General Studies

-BTEC Extended Diploma Distinction Merit Merit in a relevant subject which must include Biology modules (this is equivalent to 112-80 UCAS tariff points).
+BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass in a relevant subject which must include Biology modules (this is equivalent to 112-80 UCAS tariff points).

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.